civol/HDLRuby/README.md

 end
 ```

-The second possibility is to modify `dff` afterward (in Ruby this is called
+The second possibility is to modify `dff` afterward.
+In HDLRuby::High, this
-mokey patch).
-In HDLRuby::High, this achieved using the `open` method as it is
-done the following code:
+achieved using the `open` method as it is done the following code:

 ```ruby
 dff.open do